raj-gun/NonSysID/doc/Example_code_structure.md

 y_ID=y(tt_splt);
 ```

 (3) Set up the options for the `NonSysID` system identification function.
-Please refer to "https://github.com/raj-gun/NonSysID/blob/main/doc/NonSysID.md" for more details on these
+Please refer to "https://github.com/raj-gun/NonSysID/blob/main/doc/NonSysID.md" for more details on these.

 ```matlab
 % Model type ARX/AR.
 For linear/nonlinear input-output type models 'ARX',